ibexa/documentation-developer/docs/release_notes/ez_platform_v2.2.0.md

 ### Change from UTF8 to UTF8MB4

-Database charset is changed from UTF8 to UTF8MB4, in order to support 4-byte characters.
+Database charset is changed from UTF8 to UTF8MB4, to support 4-byte characters.

 !!! caution